MaksymPylypenko/Dota-2-script/README.md

 1. Install [**AutoHotkey**](https://autohotkey.com/download/).
 2. Run **utility.ahk**.

-* `LWin` - pause / unpause the script.
+* `Numpad0` - pause / unpause the script.
-* `alt + RightClick (hold)` - right click spammer.
+* `LWin` - right click spammer.
 * `CapsLock` - remmaped to `/`.
 Can be used as an extra hotkey.
 * `alt + ~` - resend courier to the next available teamate. (requires proper coordinates).

 ## utility.ahk
-It contains functions and hotkeys that you might use for any hero.
+Contains functions and hotkeys that you might use for any hero.

 ### repeater( key, host )
 Repeats the same key (50 ms delay).
 Requires a low ping.
+Might not work properly if ALT is pressed.

 **Examples of using:**
-* steal rune.
+* pickup rune or aegis.
-* blink after rearm / aegis.
+* blink after rearm / reincarnation.

 ### direct( )
 A "quick" directional move.
 Instead of holding a key before cliking, just click once.
 Mostly used in directItem( i ) and directAbility( i ).